-FINDINGS OF FACT, CONCLUSIONS OF LAW AND DISCUSSION:
+FINDINGS OF FACT, CONCLUSIONS LAW AND DISCUSSION:

-The Board, after consideration of the facts, parties' contentions, and evidence presented at the hearing, finds and concludes the Intermediary properly combined all SNF and NF cost, charges, days and statistics into one cost center.
+The Board, after consideration of the facts, parties' contentions, and evidence presented at the hearing, finds and concludes that the Intermediary properly combined all CDP and non CDP cost charges, days and statistics into one cost center.
 The Board finds that the Provider's records were not sufficient to allocate cost between the distinct part and the nursing facility.
-Provider had to rely on assignment sheets because sign in sheets were not available.
-Provider admitted that assignment sheets were estimates and would have likely had adjustments based on actual needs of Provider.

-The Board finds that the Provider's payroll system relies in part on facility personnel to manually correct payroll records to account for time spent in a department different from the employees' home department.
-There were many instances of errors and failure to accurately make the manual changes.
-The evidence established that the substitute records used as the basis for the Provider's time split is not accurate and does not meet the substantiation requirements of the regulation.
+The Board finds that the Provider's payroll system relies in part on facility personnel to manually correct payroll records to account for time spent in a department different from the employee's home department.
+There were many instances of errors, and failure to accurately make the manual changes.
+The evidence established that the payroll record that is the basis for Provider's time split is not accurate and does not meet the substantiation requirements of the regulation.

 The Board finds that the Intermediary did not pursue a zero tolerance policy in conducting the audit.
 The audit found errors and inconsistencies in the Provider's recordkeeping and cost allocation system which were not considered to be minor errors.
-Although the Intermediary would not specify what an error rate threshold would be in response to the Board's questions, the Board finds that a significant number of the errors described by the Intermediary were major errors.
+Although the Intermediary did not specify what an error rate threshold would be in response to the Board's questions, the Board finds that a significant number of the errors described by the Intermediary were major errors.
 The Board used CMS Pub.
-15-1 § 2340.1, which stresses equitable allocation of costs for guidance.
-Since the payroll records did not support the allocation of costs, the Intermediary is required to make an average cost adjustment to the cost report.
+15-1 § 2340.1.A for guidance, which stresses equitable allocation of costs.
+Since the Intermediary found that the payroll records did not support the allocation of cost, the Intermediary is required to make an average cost adjustment to the cost report.